 1. One should be an aria for the character for which you wish to be considered, if that character has an aria.
 Or you can sing an excerpt from the role.
 This should be in the original language.
 Or pick an appropriate (language/style/voice type) substitute.

 2. An aria, musical theatre number or art song in English, if #1 isn’t in English.
 If your #1 pick is already in English you can choose anything else that shows you off.

 3 .
 Any other song or that really shows off your personality and voice.
 Personality and acting ability are very important to us, much more so than you might be used to.
 Nina casts lots of people on this basis.

-If you don’t have any opera repertoire whatsoever, and are just getting started in this genre, we’re happy to listen to whatever you can bring.
+If you don’t have any opera repertoire whatsoever, and are just getting started in this genre, or if you’re auditioning for the Art Song Intensive, we’re happy to listen to whatever you can bring.
 Musical theatre is just fine by us, as are art songs, if you’ve got nothing operatic.
 If the opera you want to be cast in is in a foreign language, do try to bring us something in that language.
 Most importantly, we want to see you and what you bring to your pieces.
 We have roles available for performers of varied strengths and experience.